The Freebets.UK Betting Calculator

 A betting calculator is also pretty useful when it comes to hedging any bets or general trading, where the need to work out exact stakes for specific returns is crucial.

 Football Betting Calculator

-Many punters enjoy an accumulator on the football, especially when there’s a full programme of matches to choose from.
+Many punters enjoy an accumulator on the football, especially when there’s a wide variety of betting offers and a full programme of matches to choose from.
 The more legs you include the more lucrative it could be but, however many games you include, you should still search out the best available odds for your bet.

 Let’s look at a couple of theoretical examples.

 You’ve staked £10 on a 4-match accumulator at the following odds: